 No one suggested that the disabled vets were pathetic then.
 People felt sorry for them.
 But no one encouraged them to feel sorry for themselves like the guys in the current Wounded Warrior commercials.
 Generally, my impression growing up was that they pre-21st century vets adjusted to their disability as best they could, as did their friends and relatives, and got on with their lives.

-The same is true of Vietnam vets with the notable exceptions of those claiming disability due to Agent Orange and Post Traumatic Stress Disorder.
+The same is true of Vietnam vets with the notable exceptions of those claiming disability due to Agent Orange and dubious claims of Post Traumatic Stress Disorder.
 I have a web article titled “Agent Orange never hurt anyone” and that title tells you what I found when I researched it.
 I don’t have any conclusions about PTSD, but I am skeptical.
-I guess about 600 of my West Point classmates went to Vietnam.
-I am not aware of any who claim to have PTSD, although I met one who worked for the VA helping PTSD Vietnam vets.
-If PTSD is real and as widespread as claimed, how could none of my West Point classmates, who were platoon leaders in Vietnam, not have it?

-Starting with Vietnam, which we lost, many vets including disabled ones and fake vets who never served in Vietnam or even in the military, starting sitting at card tables around military monuments, speaking to school classes, wearing combat military uniforms, seeking charity using a military ammunition can (available for $5 ar $10 at your local gun show) to hold the contributions.
+Starting with Vietnam, which we lost, many vets, including disabled ones and fake vets who never served in Vietnam or even in the military, starting sitting at card tables around military monuments, speaking to school classes, wearing combat military uniforms, seeking charity using a military ammunition can (available for $5 or $10 at your local gun show) to hold the contributions.
 They were looking for sympathy and charity and attention.
-I think I speak for most Vietnam vets when I say that the professional “Nam” vets are unrepresentative, embarrassments, and in many cases, frauds.
+I think I speak for most Vietnam vets when I say that the professional “Nam” vets are unrepresentative embarrassments, and in many cases, frauds.
 See the book Stolen Valor.

 In World War II and before, we had our wounded, but the predominant example and image of the war veteran then was of a proud man, wounded or not.
 Disabled vets were a subset of the victory parade—not the whole parade.
 They came along behind the able-bodied soldiers marching with rifles—in wheelchairs or riding in open convertibles.
 They were cheered like the troops at the front of the parade.
 They were considered the equal of the able-bodied troops in terms of the war they had won, not the stars of the parade as often seems to be the case now.